 What software development resources are applied to ASAP?

 ASAP is in continuous development by a team dedicated solely to enhancing ASAP.
 The ASAP development team continues to work on kernel enhancements, next-generation CAD interoperability, user-interface features, and product styling.
 ASAP development efforts are supported by a full-time quality control engineer, and a team of technical support engineers — most with Ph.D.s in optical science.
 All ASAP development efforts follow the "best practices" outlined within the SEI CMMI Capability Maturity Model.
-As part of this process, we actively solicit feedback from clients and prospects.
-Please take one of our Surveys and give us your feedback.

 Is ASAP expensive?